 As mentioned in the beginning, this is a very rough outline of what you can expect to spend on main expenses in three very different regions of the world.
 (If you’re traveling with a friend or interested in sharing a place with a host, you can drastically reduce costs on your largest monthly expense, rent.)

-Hopefully, this post gives you not just wanderlust, but a concrete idea of what your current income can get you, or, how much you need to earn to get started on creating your own location independent lifestyle.
+Hopefully, this post gives you not just wanderlust, but a concrete idea of what your current income can get you, or, how much you need to earn to get started on creating your own location-independent lifestyle.
 If you’ve got more questions just reach out on social media @liveworktravelig.
-Always happy to connect!
+Always happy to chat with readers!